Mummy Makeover Surgery Cost and Procedure Information

 - Do you have any before and after pictures of mummy makeovers you have done previously?

 - What are my options if I am unhappy with my results?

 The mummy makeover, like any surgical procedure, comes with certain risks and complications.
-It is important for all patients to be aware of all the possible mummy makeover risks and complications.
+All patients need to be aware of all the possible mummy makeover risks and complications.
 Patients should take the time to educate themselves on what these are before they have surgery.
-Surgeons strongly advise that patients take a two-week ‘cooling-off’ period between the consultation and agreeing to have the procedure.
+Surgeons strongly advise that patients take a two-week ‘cooling-off period between the consultation and agreeing to have the procedure.
 This will give patients time to make a fully informed decision.

 Patients should also consider that having one surgical procedure done at the same time can increase the risk of complications occurring.
-To help educate you on the mummy makeover risks and complications, there is a list, which you can find below.
 While the risks for each procedure in the mummy makeover will vary, the list includes those which can apply to all the procedures.

 The risks that are common to all of these procedures include the following:

 As patients will have incisions made to the skin, they should expect to see some bleeding after the operation.
-This usually tends to be quite minor, however, in some cases, the bleeding can be more severe.
+This usually tends to be quite minor; however, the bleeding can be more severe in some cases.
 Severe bleeding tends to develop directly after the operation but can sometimes happen a little later on.
 In cases of severe bleeding, patients should seek medical attention straight away.

 General surgical complications

 All surgical procedures carry some common risks.
 These include (but are not limited to):

 - The formation of blood clots